 This program is available to qualifying students for 12 semesters.

-Loans vs. Scholarships vs. Grants
+Loans vs Scholarships vs Grants

 Before taking a deeper dive into federal Pell Grant eligibility, it can help to delve into the differences among these three types of funding.

-(If you already feel confident about the differences among loans, scholarships, and grants, then you can skip to the section titled “How Do Pell Grants Work?”)
+Federal loans are offered to students based on data included in the FAFSA.
 Some federal student loans are unsubsidized, while others are subsidized.
 With an unsubsidized loan, the interest begins accumulating as soon as funds are dispersed.
 So, while you’re in school, even if you aren’t making payments yet, interest is accruing.